SharifAbuadbba/Decamouflage/Readme.txt

-We could just give it an our work by adding ReadMe stating the code will be available after the paper being published.
+We could just give it an our work by adding ReadMe stating the sample code will be available after the paper being published.